Privacy policy

 a) Cookies

-Interactions with our website are tracked using cookies and the following technologies in order to customize our website for you.
-Cookies are small files that are stored on your hard disk or end device.
+Interactions with our website are tracked using cookies and the technologies mentioned below in order to customize our website for you.
+Cookies are small files that are stored on your hard disk or device.
 When you visit our website again from the same device, the information stored in the cookies is sent back to our website.
-Because these are cookies that we set ourselves, they are referred to as “first party cookies”.
+Because these are cookies set by us, they are referred to as “first party cookies”.
 If the cookie was set by another website, it is referred to as a “third party cookie”.
 In this case, the cookie information is sent back to this website.

 We use the information stored and returned on the cookie to ensure easier navigation and a high degree of user-friendliness of our website.

 You can deactivate the use of cookies individually in your browser.
-Of course, you will still be able to visit our website, but you cannot rule out a restriction of functionality.
+Of course you can then still visit our website, but the functionality cannot be ruled out.

 Technically necessary cookies enable the use of our website; they are essential for login or shopping cart functions, for example.
 They are used by us as first party cookies so that the stored information is sent back to our website.
 Due to their importance for the functionality of our website, technically necessary cookies can be used without your consent.
 Furthermore, these cookies cannot be deactivated individually (however, it is possible to deactivate all cookies via your browser; for technical details, see below).